15 Frugal Workshop Storage Ideas

 Sealed and Stored

-Here's a slick tip to keep partially used caulk tubes well sealed and at hand.
+Here's a slick shop storage tip to keep partially used caulk tubes well sealed and at hand in your workshop.
 Fold a piece of duct tape over the open tube to seal it, leaving a few inches of extra tape.
 Drive a nail through the tape and hang the tube on pegboard.
 Did you know it's recommended to caulk your toilet to the floor?
 Find out why here.

 PVC Pipe Clamp Rack